mtth/kit/README.rst

    $ flasker server
    * Running on http://0.0.0.0:5000/

-We can check that our server is running for example using IPython (if we navigate to the same URL in the browser, we would get similarly exciting results):
+We can check that our server is running for example using Requests_ (if we navigate to the same URL in the browser, we would get similarly exciting results):